marcus-wrrn/Journal/README.md

 and move the compiled binary to your computers path.

+To initialize the database run
+`./journal --init_tables`

+Now you're good to start writing!

 This project is designed with Linux Systems in mind, but should work on MacOS and Windows